 Bachelor of Music conjoint with Bachelor of Music Education

-The bachelor of music conjoint with bachelor of music education is a five-year conjoint degree program, offered by the Faculty of Education in conjunction with the School of Music.
+The bachelor of music conjoint with bachelor of music education is a five-year conjoint professional degree program, offered by the Faculty of Education in conjunction with the School of Music.
 It includes a one-semester internship and is designed for the preparation of school music teachers and other professional positions related to music education.

 The 45 credit hours must include:

-- Six credit hours in English and/or critical reading and writing courses.
+- six credit hours in English and/or critical reading and writing courses

-- At least three credit hours from the following: Music 3221, 3222, 3231, 3232, 3233, 3241, 3242, 3261, 3281, 3282.
+- minimum of three credit hours from the following: Music 3221, 3222, 3231, 3232, 3233, 3241, 3242, 3261, 3281, 3282

 The bachelor of music education is a very versatile qualification.
 While the program is designed for the preparation of K-12 music teachers, the skills and knowledge base can be applied to private music instruction and other professional positions related to music education.
 Private teachers and those wishing to go on to a career in university teaching will all benefit from this program.